Broken promises... so what else is new?

 2.)
 This law permits wiretapping as long as the party being investigated is out of the country at the time.
 That is to say, if an American citizen went overseas and called back to another American citizen in the United States, that call could be monitored, violating both of their Fourth Amendment rights.

-The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.
+The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.3.)
+The Democrats and Bush's National Intelligence Director Mike McConnell had already struck a deal for wiretapping that closed the loophole without giving all the oversight to the most dysfunctional Cabinet Department ever.
+Bush nixed the idea and with more fearmongering, bent enough Democrats to get what he wanted.

 It's disgusting to see the Democrats submit to pressure, since they're afraid of being viewed as "weak on terror."
 Guess what?
 Something tells me that the Republicans will STILL call every Democrat they can "weak on terror."
 You know what else makes you look weak?
 Doing everything the President tells you too, because you're so scared.
 Want to show you have guts?
 How about doing something you believe in every once in a while?
 How many non-binding resolutions must the American people endure before this Congress takes real action?
 ARGH.